kpwhri/act_eye_extractor/README.md

 4. Create a 'builder' function in `src/output/category.py` and ensure this is called by `extract.py`
 5. Add the variable to the `columns.py` file.

+## Tool Scripts

+A number of scripts are available to provide support in debugging.
+These can be run directly from their location in the `eye_extractor.tools` package, or run from the command line once the package has been installed using `pip install .`

+1. `eyex-lookup`: lookup a note and information about it by its document id
+   * `CORPUS_PATHS+`: paths to all corpora
+   * `--intermediate-path PATH`: path to the output file (jsonl) of the extract step
+   * `--result-path PATH`: path to the output file (csv) of the build step
+   * `--strategy`: ignore this unless you know what you browse the relevant code
+2. `eyex-lookup-jsonl`: retrieve the intermediate representation of a target document id
+   * NB: the first run will take longer while indexes are setup; subsequent runs should be like lightning
+   * `INTERMEDIATE_PATH`: path to directory containing intermediate jsonl files
+   * `DOCID`: the desired document id (okay not to supply; will run in a loop)
+3. `eyex-extract-build`: run the extract/build process on a single (or single set of) documents
+   * `FILEPATH+`: paths to all files to proces
+   * `--outdir PATH`: output directory (defaults to current directory)
+   * `--date-column`: specify the column used for dates (defaults to `note_date`)
+   * `--add-column`: additional columns to include in output

 ## Versions